youngrichu/frp-freedom/README.md

 ---

-**Remember**: Use this tool responsibly and only on devices you legitimately own.
+**Remember**: Use this tool responsibly and only with proper legal authorization.
 Respect local laws and regulations regarding device security and privacy.